orthanc-server/orthanc-setup-samples/docker/job-service/README.md

 # demo

-- open the Orthanc interfaceat [http://localhost/orthanc/ui/app/](http://localhost/orthanc/ui/app/) (login/pwd: `demo`/`demo`).
-You'll notice that, if you
-  refresh the page, you'll reach a different Orthanc instance (check the names in the OE2 UI)
+- open the Orthanc interface at [http://localhost/orthanc/ui/app/](http://localhost/orthanc/ui/app/) (login/pwd: `demo`/`demo`).
+You'll notice that, if you refresh the page, you'll reach a different Orthanc instance (check the names in the OE2 UI)
 - upload a study and download it, this is an easy way to create a job
 - refresh the UI and repeat multiple times to have multiple jobs created on multiple Orthanc instances
 - open the [http://localhost/orthanc/jobs?expand](http://localhost/orthanc/jobs?expand) route to show all jobs from all Orthanc instances.
 - open the [http://localhost/orthanc/jobs?expand&status=Success](http://localhost/orthanc/jobs?expand&status=Success) route to show all jobs that have completed successfully.
 - jobs status are refreshed every 5 seconds.
-However, if you want to check that status of a specific job, you may call `http://localhost/orthanc/jobs/{id}` directly
+However, if you want to check the status of a specific job, you may call `http://localhost/orthanc/jobs/{id}` directly
 - if you want to pause/cancel/resume a job, you may call e.g `http://localhost/orthanc/jobs/{id}/pause` directly
 - each time an Orthanc leaves the cluster, its internal status will be marked as `STOPPED` (possibly as `NOT_RESPONDING` then `STOPPED` in case of hard switch-off).
 However, right now, the `job-service` will still list the jobs from `STOPPED` Orthanc instances (this can be tuned in the `job-registry.py` file)